-- People from Black and Minority Ethnic (BME) backgrounds are more likely to be in poverty than White British people.
+- Londoners from Black and Minority Ethnic (BME) backgrounds are more likely to be in poverty than White British people.
 In the three years to 2013/14, over half of people of Bangladeshi or Pakistani ethnicity were living in poverty compared to 49% (Black African) and 17% for White British.

 - BME Londoners are more likely to be unemployed or workless.
 People of Black ethnicity have the highest unemployment rate - at 11% of the working-age population.
 But economic inactivity is highest among Pakistani and Bangladeshi ethnic groups at 38%.

 - Men born in Somalia have the highest worklessness rates in London at 50%.

 - 52% of Bangladeshi employees in London are low-paid - three times higher than for those of White British origin (18%).

 - Pupils from all ethnic groups do better at GCSE in London than in the rest of England.

 All the graphs where there is analysis by ethnicity and/or country of birth are listed on the right of this page.